JohanLi1990/Learning_Notes/TulingNotes.md

     So Java Designers forbid it explicitly from compile time to runtime.
     In JS/TS, it just means wiring prototype links — no real “super memory” to initialize.
   ```
+- **Extra Note:**
+    - In java, there are 3 types of references
+    - Strong Reference: normal day to day reference, will never be GC-ed
+    - Soft Reference: will be GC-ed only if not enough memory
+    - Weak Reference: will be eagerly GC-ed, once the **strong reference** of the instance is lost.

 ## 深入理解CAS和Atomic原子类操作详解
 - Compare and Swap General